explodingcamera/nots/README.md

 ### Creating an App (Not yet implemented)

 Apps are the primary unit of deployment in `nots`.
+By default, all apps are in the same, global namespace, but you will soon be able to organize them into different projects, like a separate namespace for your personal projects and another one for your company's apps.

 You can create a new app by running the following command:

 <pre><code>$ <b>nots app create</b></code></pre>